South Korea Visas Requirements

 Who Needs a Visa?

-Bearers of passports issued by these countries MUST have a visa to come to South Korea to get surgery by Dr Kim: Algeria, Argentina, Azerbaijan, Bangladesh, Belarus, Belize, Benin, Cambodia, Cyprus, DPR China, Ecuador, Egypt, India, Iran, Jordan, Kazakhstan, Laos, Pakistan, Palestine, Paraguay, Philippines, Turkmenistan, Ukraine, Uzbekistan, Uruguay and Vietnam.
+In the past, bearers of passports issued by these countries already needed to have a visa to visit South Korea to get surgery by Dr Kim: Algeria, Argentina, Azerbaijan, Bangladesh, Belarus, Belize, Benin, Cambodia, Cyprus, DPR China, Ecuador, Egypt, India, Iran, Jordan, Kazakhstan, Laos, Pakistan, Palestine, Paraguay, Philippines, Turkmenistan, Ukraine, Uzbekistan, Uruguay and Vietnam.

-Some other nationalities must also get a visa to enter the Republic of Korea.
+In 2021, most other nationalities must also get a visa to enter the Republic of Korea regardless of past exemptions.

 We are UNABLE to accept patients from Afghanistan, Ethiopia, Somalia, Sierra Leon, East Sahara and some additional countries.

-Many other nationalities can enter Seoul with only their passport if the document is valid for at least six more months from time of arrival.
+Many other nationalities can enter Seoul if their passport is valid for at least six more months from time of arrival.

-Unlike patients from China, patients from Hong Kong, Macau and Taiwan are NOT required to have a visa but that may have changed due to the global situation.
+In the past, patients from Hong Kong, Macau and Taiwan were NOT required to have a visa but that may have changed due to the global situation.

-Patients who are required to have a visa to enter South Korea to see Dr Kim can enter as a tourist.
-That is the easiest and simplest way to visit.
+Patients who are required to have a visa to enter South Korea to see Dr Kim could enter as a tourist in the past.
+That was the easiest and simplest way to visit.
 In 2021, some Korean embassies require a letter from the doctor stating the visitor is a patient coming for surgery.
 It varies case by case.

-All tourists arriving with a visa (or without a visa if exempt), are usually given permission to stay 30 days with the option to extend your stay up to 90 days if needed.
+Before 2021, all tourists arriving with a visa (or without a visa if exempt), were usually given permission to stay 30 days with the option to extend your stay up to 90 days, if needed.
 No patients need to stay in Korea longer than one month.

-You can visit as a tourist to get treatments that do not require a stay longer than about 10 days total.
+It was possible to visit as a tourist to get treatments that did not require a stay longer than about 10 days total.

-Visa applications usually take 7-10 working days and sometimes up to two weeks to process in the past.
+Visa applications usually took 7-10 working days and sometimes up to two weeks to process in the past.
 Don't be surprised if it takes longer in 2021 if you can get a visa at all.